 Are Cases of Fraud Arbitrable?
 Supreme Court Says Yes

-In a recent judgment, Avitel Post Studioz Ltd. v.
+In a recent judgement, Avitel Post Studioz Ltd. v.
 HSBC PI Holdings, the Supreme Court decided that cases of fraud are arbitrable.
-This continues the judicial trend of recognising arbitral independence on the terms of arbitration agreement and limiting the extent of judicial intervention.
-The judgment also overruled an earlier Supreme Court judgment on the same subject, N. Radhakrishnan v.
+This continues the judicial trend of recognising arbitral independence on the terms of arbitration agreements and limiting the extent of judicial intervention.
+The judgement also overruled an earlier Supreme Court judgement on the same subject, N. Radhakrishnan v.
 Maestro Engineers which had held cases of fraud non-arbitrable.
 With Avitel v.
 HSBC, now the issue of arbitrability of fraud cases has reached finality.

 Facts and Brief History of the Case